 That must be Avril!
 I said.

 Well, that brought back a flood of memories and led to this garbled line of correspondence from a whole bunch of ancient friends who I’m very worried about.
 I think they’re all going senile.
-Seems I’m about the last sane one amongst us!
+Seems I’m about the last sane and normal one amongst us!

 Well, all three of them were sent to Die Grens and I went to Durbs.
 To Natal Command, the famous ‘Hotel Command’ headquarters right on the beach on Marine Parade with the waves of the warm blue Indian Ocean lapping gently at the feet of the soldier on guard at the front gate.
 Who saluted me when I arrived!
 I was so astonished I missed the salute back.
 I forgot I was now a Loo-Attendant, no longer a Kakhuis Offisier (KO).